ds-rants/ds-rants/posts/2025/2025_04_24_Consultancy_obliteration/obliteration.md

 > "It appears that your solution is useless."
 I say.

 The room is silent.
-The consultants know that a storm is coming, I can sense their fear.
+A storm is coming.
+The consultants are frozen by fear.
+I can sense it.
 The Grim Reaper smiles...

 > "You have put multi-processing on code that was deeply defective in an attempt to hide its mediocrity.
 You tried to call this an optimization but it made the situation worse in all aspects."
 >